 When can Lando Norris win the 2025 F1 world championship?

-Norris is still in a good position to claim a maiden title, but both his and Oscar Piastri’s disqualification in Las Vegas hands Max Verstappen fresh hope
+Norris is still in a good position to claim a maiden title with only 50 points now on the table

-Lando Norris is still in position to win the 2025 F1 world championship despite disqualification from the Las Vegas Grand Prix.
+Lando Norris is still in position to win the 2025 F1 world championship despite finishing third in the Qatar GP sprint.

-The McLaren driver’s grip on the title was weakened after the FIA’s investigation into the skid blocks underneath both drivers’ cars, with Max Verstappen winning the race on The Strip.
+The McLaren driver’s grip on the title was weakened last week in Las Vegas after the FIA’s investigation into the skid blocks underneath both drivers’ cars, with Max Verstappen winning the race on The Strip.

 Norris had finished second, after a mistake on pole at the opening corner had dropped him behind Verstappen and Mercedes’ George Russell.